๐ŸŽผIntro to Music

 Chord

-Compare: Melody vs. Harmony—melody is the single line you sing; harmony is everything supporting it.
-A melody can exist alone, but harmony without melody is just atmosphere.
+Compare: Melody vs. Harmony.
+Melody is the single line you sing; harmony is everything supporting it underneath.
+A melody can exist on its own (think of singing without accompaniment), but harmony without melody is just atmosphere.
 Know both roles for analysis questions.

 Rhythm and Time: The Framework of Movement

 Music exists in time, and these terms describe how beats are organized, grouped, and felt.
-Rhythm gives music its pulse and forward motion—without it, pitches would just float aimlessly.
+Rhythm gives music its pulse and forward motion.

 Rhythm